bixb922/crank-organ/design-and-development/design_and_development.md

 So an asyncio task to get NTP time in the background was added.
 But time zone information was also needed.
 Requirements:
 * No user actions nor user configuration
 * Works immediately after boot
-* Precision is not vital, for example, it doesn't need to be perfect for handling time zone transitions (transitions occur deep in the night anyhow, and who plays the crank organ at 11pm or 2am?).
+* Precision is not vital, for example, it doesn't need to be perfect for handling time zone transitions (transitions occur deep in the night anyhow, and who plays the crank organ at 11pm or 2am???).

 Options are:
 * Use some of the existing time zone modules in Python.
 But most of these need the user to configure the time zone.
 * Use a daily call to ```worldtimeapi.org```.
 This was implemented, but in spite of calling at most once a day, there were lots of rejected calls.
 This is a free service, and the response was spotty.

 So finally the current time offset is obtained with Javascript in the browser.
-The Javascript code in the browser sends this offset to the microcontroller with a web service.
+The Javascript code in the browser sends the time zone offset to the microcontroller with a web service.
 This ensures that when the user interacts, the time zone is always set correctly.
 This service is called when loading the ```common.js``` file.
 Since this file is cached, the service is called only every 10 minutes or so (low overhead).
 The microcontroller also stores the time zone offset in flash to be used after reboot.
 The same call also sets the UTC time, in case NTP does not respond.

 # 16. Stability